protonemedia/laravel-splade-docs/x-form.md

 >
 ```

+Instead of the `confirm` attribute, you may also use the `confirm-danger` attribute to render a red confirmation button.

 ### Password Confirmation

 It's even possible to require the user to confirm their password within the confirmation dialog.
 First, you must register a supporting route using the `spladePasswordConfirmation()` method on the `Route` facade.
 As of version 1.2.2, the automatic installer does this for you.
 If you need to register the route manually, make sure it uses the `web` Middleware, for example, in `web.php`: